drBenway/pixi-vn-wiki/start/storage.md

 The entire storage system was developed using Map, a native JavaScript object, so you can use Keyv interact with game storage.

 **What is Keyv?** Keyv is a simple key-value storage.
 It is a very easy-to-use system and very popular in the Node.js community.
 Keyv can be combined with other libraries, such as [Cacheable](https://cacheable.org/) (Caching for Nodejs based on Keyv).

-You can learn more about Keyv on the [Keyv website](https://keyv.org/).
+You can learn more on the [Keyv website](https://keyv.org/).

 **How to use Keyv with Pixi’VN?** You can use Keyv with Pixi’VN by creating a new instance of Keyv and passing the storage object as a parameter.